jquast/blessed/docs/dec_modes.rst

 When DEC Private Modes are enabled, the terminal sends special event sequences that can be received through :meth:`~blessed.Terminal.inkey`.
-These events have an :attr:`~blessed.keyboard.Keystroke.event_mode` property and provide structured data through :meth:`~blessed.keyboard.Keystroke.get_event_values`.
+These events have an :attr:`~blessed.keyboard.Keystroke.event_mode` property and provide structured data through :meth:`~blessed.keyboard.Keystroke.mode_values`.

 Bracketed Paste Events
 ^^^^^^^^^^^^^^^^^^^^^^